-- a.
-Heckling and Distracting and Destructive Comments Prohibited: At the request of any head coach to the umpire or the umpire on his own, the umpire shall instruct that heckling or destructive comments (trash talk) made by any player, coach or spectator to cease.
-With regard to spectators, it shall be the responsibility of the head coach to control his/her spectators.
-The umpire is empowered to: First, warn the player or head coach and his team; Second, eject the offender; and Third, end the game, and the PPBA shall determine whether to grant a win to the non-offending team.
-Players, coaches and spectators shall root FOR their team, NOT against the other team. - b.
-Verbal or Physical Threats Prohibited: Any official, coach, parent, player, spectator or other participant who: (1) engages in verbal or physical threats or abuse aimed at any official, coach, parent, player, spectator or other participant; or (2) initiates physical contact with any official, coach, parent, player, spectator or other participant during, at, immediately before or following, or otherwise in connection with a PPBA game or event shall be subject to being banned from any future PPBA game or event including coaching for or playing on any team participating in PPBA games or events.
+b.
+Physical and Verbal Threats Prohibited: Any official, coach, parent, player, spectator or other participant who: (1) engages in verbal or physical threats or abuse aimed at any official, coach, parent, player, spectator or other participant; or (2) initiates physical contact with any official, coach, parent, player, spectator or other participant during, at, immediately before or following, or otherwise in connection with a PPBA game or event shall be subject to being banned from any future PPBA game or event including coaching for or playing on any team participating in PPBA games or events.
 Such ban, in the sole discretion of the PPBA Board, may be temporary or permanent and subject to such other and additional conditions as may be imposed by the PPBA Board, including but not limited to, banning family members of the offending person from PPBA games and events.

+c.
+Temporary Ban Pending Final Action: The PPBA shall have the right to review any conduct that violates this section 4 and assess any penalty it deems appropriate.
 The President or Vice President of the PPBA or any individual or group of individuals duly appointed by the President of the PPBA may temporarily ban any official, coach, parent, player, spectator or other participant accused of engaging in the above prohibited conduct from all PPBA games and events including coaching for or playing on any team participating in PPBA games or events.
 Such ban shall remain in effect until the next meeting of the PPBA Board.

-c.
-NYC Administrative Code (Title 10, Chapter 1 in Appendix 1) and PPBA Code of Conduct (Section E) Apply.
-Both apply to proper conduct by all involved.
+d.
+City Laws Apply: The Administrative Code of New York City Sections 4-209 and 18-150 (regarding AED availability and Training), and Title 10, Chapter 1, and the PPBA Code of Conduct (Section E) apply to all participants and teams.

-5. Roles and Rules Regarding Coaches; Game Attendance & Reporting
+5. Roles and Rules Regarding Coaches; Game Attendance & Reporting a.

-- a.
 Coaches' Role: The coaches' roles are to teach, manage, and insure the safety of all players.
 Coaches are expected to keep their fans and parents in check.
 If a fan disrupts or prohibits play of the game the umpire may stop the game until the fan stops or suspend the game due to the behavior of the fan or fans.
 Excessive coaching is not allowed during the game.
 While players may be reminded of proper technique, this should not cause the game to be delayed.
 No coach should ever knowingly play an unauthorized overage player or put a player on either team in a dangerous situation.
 If required by the PPBA, coaches shall communicate wins and losses via email or phone to a designated email address or phone number within 24 hours of the completion of each game.
-All teams should have a bench coach to keep the line-up in order, to keep score, to know the official gameend time, and to have players ready to bat.
-Coaches are expected to have the line-up handy so games may be played expeditiously and to maintain the scorebook throughout the season. - b.
+All teams should have a bench coach to keep the line-up in order, to keep score, to know the official game-end time, and to have players ready to bat.
+Coaches are expected to have the line-up handy so games may be played expeditiously and to maintain the scorebook throughout the season.

+b.
 Head Coach; Maximum Number of Coaches and Adults: Prior to each game, one coach from each team shall be designed as the head coach for each game.
 The head coach shall be the final decision-maker for his/her team.
 No more than four persons (who must be coaches) are permitted on the field and on the bench at any time during the game.
 That coach is the only one permitted to interact with the umpire from that team immediately before, during, or immediately after that coach's game.